What is an AHA eCard?

 The 6 hour Medication Technician Training Course is designed for unlicensed students to assist patients with self-administration of medications.

-This program covers the required training for unlicensed staff involved with the management of medications and assisting with the self-administration of medications under Florida Statue 429.256 and Administrative Code 58A-5.0185 for Assisted Living Facilities, Home Care, Drug Treatment Centers, and Skilled Nursing Facilities.
+This program covers the required training for unlicensed staff involved with the management of medications and assisting with the self-administration of medications under Florida Statue 429.256 and Administrative Code 58A-5.0185 for Assisted Living Facilities, Home Health Care, Drug Treatment Centers, and Skilled Nursing Facilities.

 Unlicensed persons, as defined in Section 429.256(1)(b), F.S., who provide assistance with self-administration of medications and have successfully completed the initial 6-hour training, must obtain annually a minimum of 2 hours of continuing education training on providing assistance with self-administration of medications and safe medication practices in an assisted living facility.
 The 2 hours of continuing education training shall only be provided by a registered nurse or licensed pharmacist.